alinalim/alinalim/README.md

     </td>
     <td width="58%" valign="top">

-## About Me
+## About Me:)

 I’m an MSc Data Science and Artificial Intelligence graduate with a background in Mathematics with Economics.

-I’m interested in working with financial and economic data, especially where statistical modelling can help explain risk, pricing and real-world behaviour.
+I’m interested in working with financial and economic data, especially where statistical modelling and data anlysis can help explain risk, pricing and real-world behaviour.

-I enjoy using data to understand how real systems behave and how quantitative analysis can support better decisions regardless of the field.
+I truly enjoy using data to understand how real systems behave and how quantitative analysis can support better decisions within any filed or industry.

+Alongside this, I’ve always been drawn to more creative work.
+In my free time I tend to gravitate towards anything visual or artsy, from design ideas to experimenting with digital projects.
+I’m hoping this GitHub portfolio will gradually evolve into my own website, as a way to bring together both sides of me, analytical and creative, into one space.

    </td>
   </tr>